How to Dissolve an LLC in Pennsylvania? (PA Business Guide)

 How Long Does It Take To Dissolve an LLC in Pennsylvania?

-How Do I Close My Pa Withholding Account?
+How Do I Close My Pennsylvania Withholding Account?

-Can an LLC in Pennsylvania Be Sued After It Is Dissolved?
+Can a Pennsylvania LLC Be Sued After It Is Dissolved?